r3da/stratux-webHud/README.md

 # Start chromium in kiosk mode with the hud.html web page
 /usr/bin/chromium-browser --window-size=960,480 --window-position=0,0 --kiosk "http://localhost/hud/hud.html"
 ````
-6. Recursively copy the hud folder to a new hud folder under /var/www/.
-If you are using a linux PC to SSH with the pi, you can simply take the SD card out of the pi and mount it on your linux machine and then recursively copy the hud folder to /var/www/ on the sd card.
-It's a little more work to copy from Windows because the files have to be transferred using a terminal program like PuTTY, and that will take a few steps...
+6. Recursively copy the hud folder from your clone (or .zip) to a new hud folder under /var/www/.
+If you are using a linux PC to SSH with the pi, you can mount the SD card on your linux machine and then recursively copy the hud folder to /var/www/ on the sd card.
+It's a little bit more work to copy from Windows.
+Using a terminal program like PuTTY will take a few steps.
+Terminal into the pi, create the necessary folders, and then copy & move the files:
 ````
-1.  create hud directories : /home/pi/hud    and   /var/www/hud
+create 2 hud directories : /home/pi/hud    and   /var/www/hud
-2.  use pscp to copy hud files to the pi:  pscp -r <your hud folder>\*.* pi@192.168.10.1:/home/pi/hud/
-3.  terminal into the pi and move the files:  sudo mv -r /home/pi/hud/* /var/www/hud/
+use pscp to copy hud files to the pi:  pscp -r <your hud folder>\*.* pi@192.168.10.1:/home/pi/hud/ terminal into the pi and move the files:  sudo mv -r /home/pi/hud/* /var/www/hud/

 This should give you /var/www/hud/ and its subdirectories css, img, and js.
 ````